 This "Golden Girls" rehearsal clip shows what a naturally gifted comic White was, thinking on her feet even during a rehearsal when the cameras weren't supposed to be on.

 White was the queen of game shows, appearing on "Match Game," "Password" and as the host of the game show "Just Men!" starting in 1983.
-Here she is making a quick bundle during the final round of "The $25,000 Pyramid."
+Here she is receiving clues -- including one about marijuana -- on "25,000 Pyramid."

 If Johnny Carson was going to take his shirt off for a sketch, better call Betty White.
 She once played Jane to his Tarzan after years of a disgruntled marriage, and in this sketch, she uses her often smutty sense of humor to bat around some balls with a nude Carson in a baseball locker room.